myrthos/myrthos-site/content/en/docs/shortcodes/mstyle/usage.md

 ## mstyle shortcode

 The source code of the `mstyle` shortcode is located in `layouts/shortcodes/mstyle.html`.
-The purpose of this shortcode is to allow for limited set of styling functionality that can be applied to text.
+The purpose of this shortcode is to allow for a limited set of styling functionality that can be applied to markdown text.

 ### Parameters